-4. The agency's contact person who can answer questions about the rulemaking:
+5. The agency's contact person who can answer questions about the rulemaking:

-Name: Nicole Fries
+Name: Nicole Fries Address: AHCCCS

-Address: AHCCCS Office of Administrative Legal Services
+Office of Administrative Legal Services

-801 E. Jefferson
+801 E. Jefferson, Mail Drop 6200

 Phoenix, AZ 85034

-Telephone: (602) 417-4232

-Fax: (602) 253-9115
+Telephone: (602) 417-4232 Fax: (602) 253-9115

-E-mail: AHCCCSRules@azahcccs.gov
+E-mail: AHCCCSrules@azahcccs.gov

-Website: www.azahcccs.gov
+Web site: www.azahcccs.gov

-5. An agency's justification and reason why a rule should be made, amended, repealed or renumbered, to include an explanation about the rulemaking:
+6. An agency's justification and reason why a rule should be made, amended, repealed or renumbered, to include an explanation about the rulemaking:

-Through this rulemaking, AHCCCS proposes to update the intended Health Care Investment Fund (HCIF) assessment amounts for FFY 2023.
-One of the main purposes of the HCIF is to make directed payments to hospitals, pursuant to 42 CFR § 438.6(c), that supplement the base reimbursement rate provided to hospitals for services provided to persons eligible for Title XIX Services.
+Through this rulemaking, the AHCCCS Administration proposes to update the intended Health Care Investment Fund (HCIF) assessment amounts for FFY 2022.
+One of the main purposes of the HCIF is to make directed payments to hospitals pursuant to 42 CFR § 438.6(c) that supplement the base reimbursement rate provided to hospitals for services provided to persons eligible for Title XIX Services.
 These directed payments have been named Hospital Enhanced Access Leading to Health Improvements Initiative (HEALTHII) payments.
 Additionally, the HCIF is used to increase base reimbursement for services reimbursed under the dental fee schedule and physician fee schedule.

 Hospitals received their first HEALTHII directed payment in December 2020 and will continue receiving directed payments on a quarterly basis.
-Annually, HEALTHII payments represent a net increase of over \$1.2 billion.
+Annually, HEALTHII payments represent a net increase of over \$900 million.
 To ensure adequate HCIF is available to provide the full State Match required to fund the physician and dental rate increases as required by Laws 2020, Chapter 46 and the HEALTHII directed payments, AHCCCS intends to amend the rates located in this rule.

-6. A reference to any study relevant to the rule that the agency reviewed and proposes either to rely on or not to rely on in its evaluation of or justification for the rule, where the public may obtain or review each study, all data underlying each study, and any analysis of each study and other supporting material: No studies were conducted relevant to the rule.
+- 7. A reference to any study relevant to the rule that the agency reviewed and proposes either to rely on or not to rely on in its evaluation of or justification for the rule, where the public may obtain or review each study, all data underlying each study, and any analysis of each study and other supporting material:

-7. A showing of good cause why the rulemaking is necessary to promote a statewide interest if the rulemaking will diminish a previous grant of authority of a political subdivision of this state:
+A study was not referenced or relied upon when revising these regulations. - 8.
+A showing of good cause why the rulemaking is necessary to promote a statewide interest if the rulemaking will diminish a previous grant of authority of a political subdivision: